iayanpahwa/DIY_RC_TRACNSMIITER_2.4GHz/README.md

 ===========================

 Transmitter and Receiver code for DIY rc plane remote.
-For circuit and working :
+For explanation, circuit and working : http://www.instructables.com/id/AtoZ-of-RC-hobbyDIY-radio-with-ARDUINO/
-http://www.instructables.com/id/AtoZ-of-RC-hobbyDIY-radio-with-ARDUINO/